-Workday customers will soon be able to tap the SaaS (software as a service) vendor’s human resources and financial applications from their iPhone.
+Workday customers will soon be able to tap the SaaS (software as a service) vendor’s human resources and financial applications

 Users can also tap their Workday “to-do” items from the phone, use a search tool to dig through employee contact information and check the status of requests they may have made through Workday, such as a request for time off.

 All 125 of the processes available in Workday’s business process framework can be tapped to some degree from the iPhone, and the company plans to enrich the capabilities more broadly over time, according to CTO Stan Swete.

 The application preserves internal controls users may have implemented in Workday, such as the need for a higher-level manager to approve expense reports greater than $1,000.
 In addition, processes with multiple steps, such as a hiring, get passed along “downstream” to the next relevant employee after an approval is made.

 There are some limitations to the iPhone application.
 For example, right now only summary information is available for expense reports; to see individual line items, a manager would have to use a regular Web browser interface, Workday said.